jappeace/jappeaceApplication/content/authentication-in-reflex.md

 Whereas an event is something that happens at a point in time with some value.
-A mouse position is an example of behavior, whereas a mouse click is an event.
+A mouse position is an example of behavior, whereas a mouse click is an event[^dynamics].

+[^dynamics]: For completeness:
-Our user form returns a dynamic user, which is both a behavior as well as an event: the event fires whenever the behavior changes value.
+	The `userInput` form returns a dynamic user, which is both a behavior as well as an event: the event fires whenever the behavior changes value.

 Next we move onto the function that ties everything together:
 ```haskell